bishopdynamics/TableView/Readme.md

 A simple utility for macOS to load csv data from stdin or a file and render a nice interactive tableview to explore it.

+From stdin, it presumes csv data.

+When a file is passed as an argument, several formats are supported, and the extension will be used guess the format.

+supported filetypes:
+* `.csv` comma-separated values
+* `.tsv` tab-separated values
+* `.xls` old MS Excel format
+* `.xlsx` modern MS Excel format
+* `.ods` OpenOffice / LibreOffice format
+* `.sqlite3`, `.sqlite`, `.db` sqlite3 database

+For Excel files will more than one sheet, you will be prompted to pick a sheet, or you can provide a sheet index or name as argument

-I did not create much here, this is just `pandastable.Table` doing all the work.
+I did not create much here, `pandastable.Table` does most of the work.

 [MIT license](License.txt)